aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 LandgateAPITest's inability to calculate Successability and related metrics is a hindrance to its deployment as the sole testing application for spatial data infrastructure.
 It should be deployed alongside conventional testing packages to calculate this information.

-Measurement of response time is useful for determining Park and Ohm's {\*Park:2014jp} service and display quality factor.
-The frequency distribution of response times is a objective measurement which Landgate can use to show improvement of their service delivery.

-Reliable and complete response data helps ensure users can orient themselves in the map compared to their real world location, Park and Ohm's {\*Park:2014jp} perceived locational accuracy.
-The percentage of responses with failed reference checks is a second metric which demonstrates successful web service data delivery.

-Improving both these metrics should lead to greater mobile map user acceptance of SLIP's services, even though they may not realise where the underlying data originates.
-Accordingly, greater acceptance leads to a greater intention to make use of the services.
-Should more users and more application developers make use of SLIP's web services Landgate could well be said to be succeeding their shared goal with WALIS to improve access to spatial information.

 ## Recommendations

 Esri ArcGIS Servers can provision OGC and KML web services alongside their Esri REST services.
 Landgate has enabled WMS services for their Public ArcGIS MapServers, but not WFS or KML.
 Doing so would improve interoperability for open source apps such as QGIS at little incremental cost.
 Older infrastructure could then be decommissioned without reduced service to the community.